banatibalazs/pdf-watermark-remover/README.md

     <img src='gifs/median_image_high.png' width='32%' />
 </p>

-- The "Image <---> Mask" trackbar: This trackbar changes the weithing between the image and the mask.
+- The "Image <---> Mask" trackbar: This trackbar changes the weighting between the image and the mask.
     - At 0, only the image is shown.
     - At 100, only the mask is shown.
     - In between, a weighted combination of the two is displayed.
 This helps to visualize how well the mask aligns with the watermark in the image.